Craving Peaceful Sleep? Here’s is a list of Plants that can Make You Sleep Better

 According to Vastu, Money Plant brings in fortune when placed indoors, and in the right direction.
 The plant thrives well in partial light and also releases a stress-free aura.
 The Money plant is best placed near the headrest or footrest.

-Which are the best plants to have in your bedroom?
+Can you suggest which plants are the best to be included in the bedroom?

 The best plants to have in the bedroom are the ones that generate a large amount of oxygen at night.
 While choosing indoor plants for your bedroom, choose one that relieves stress and gives off a refreshing and calming aura.
 Make sure you choose air purifying indoor plants for the bedroom.